jacobabrennan/project_mustard/readme.md

 # File Structure
-#### Version Management and Code Cenventions
+#### Version Management and Code Conventions

 The Project uses Git / Github for source control.
-Contributors should be familiar with Git; help is available if needbe.
+Contributors should be familiar with Git; help is available if need-be.

 ## Directory Structure
 The Directory structure is still evolving.
 For now: